LoopKit/loopdocs/docs/version/code-custom-edits.md

 In prior versions of the *Loop* app, for example version 2.2.x, the lollipop (fast) icon was set for 2 hours, taco (medium) icon for 3 hours, and pizza (slow) icon for 4 hours.
 This is modified for `the *Loop* app` to 30 minutes, 3 hours and 5 hours respectively.
 Some people prefer different values.

-If you want to change this to 2, 3 and 5 hours - that is available as a standard customization using the [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code/#custom-list){: target="_blank" }
+If you want to change this to 2, 3 and 5 hours - that is available as a standard customization using the [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code/#custom-list)

 ??? question "Do you want to know more?
 (Click to open/close)"
     The developers did this because they expect fast to only be used for rapid-acting low treatments.
 The medium and slow values are for moderate and higher-fat or large meals.